Nauru Launches Citizenship By Investment Program

 In Cyprus, military service is mandatory for all male citizens between the ages of 18 and 50.
 The current compulsory service period is 14 months.

 Those who acquire citizenship through naturalization are required to serve in the military.
 Citizens of Cypriot origin, born in Cyprus or abroad, are obliged to serve upon their return, regardless of whether they hold foreign citizenship.
 If a person's grandparent or parent is a Cypriot citizen, that person is of Cypriot origin.
+However, those who acquire citizenship through investment are exempt from military service in this country.

 All male Greek citizens between the ages of 19 and 45 are required to serve in the military.
 The standard period of military service in Greece is 9 months.
 The service period is typically 12 months for the Navy and Air Force.